 University Commons is still on track with the budget.
 Looks as though there is approval to hire custodial for the building.

-A University Center Advisory Board has been developed that more than likely will encompass the new campus commons.
+A University Center Advisory Board exists, but it is unclear whether this board encompasses the new campus commons.

-Maggie feels it would be important for someone to sit on this committee.
-Maggie will reach out to Jay Dinges to see if the committee is meeting and how to go about getting representation there.
+Maggie feels it would be important for someone from the Classified Staff Council to provide input on the new campus commons.
+Maggie will reach out to Jay Dinges to see if the committee includes the campus commons.

 Andy and Theo are up to speed.
 Amie and Lindsay both agree that the message relayed from Theo is that things are going to start moving fast now.